Early Years and Teaching courses

 You could enter a career in a range of early years settings, including nurseries, pre-schools and schools.
 You could also increase your skills by progressing to the Level 3 course in Children’s Play Learning and Development or a Level 3 apprenticeship at Weston College.

-Four GCSEs at grade 3/D or above or a Level 1 qualification.
+You’ll need four GCSEs at grade 3/D or above or a Level 1 qualification.
 You will also need to be in relevant employment, but we can help you find this.
+On enrolment your employer will require you to undertake a DBS check.

 Occupations related to Children and Young People, Intermediate Apprenticeship